storybookjs/react-native/addons/storyshots/storyshots-core/README.md

 yarn add require-context.macro --dev
 ```

-Now, inside of your Storybook config file, simply import the macro and run it in place of `require.context`, like so:
+Now, inside of your Storybook config file, import the macro and run it in place of `require.context`, like so:

 ```javascript
 import requireContext from 'require-context.macro';